H.R. 1070: Restoring Competitive Property Insurance Availability Act

 Official House Office of the Law Revision Counsel page for Section 7508A, which the bill uses to define 'disaster area.'

-Official IRS page on tax relief in disaster situations, relevant to how federal tax rules interact with declared disasters.
+Official IRS page on tax relief in disaster situations, relevant to how federal tax rules interact with declared disasters and incident dates.

-Official IRS resource for property and casualty insurance company tax returns, relevant because the bill creates a tax exclusion for non-life insurers.
+Official IRS resource for the income tax return used by property and casualty insurers, relevant because the bill creates a gross-income exclusion for non-life insurers.

 H.R.
 1070 Bill Text